Ride2Rail/incentive-provider/README.md

 The script implements classes ensuring interaction (authentication and sending of request) with external services (i.e., Agreement Ledger).

 ### Class AuthTokenObtainer
 The class implements acquisition and renewal of the communication token from the login in end-point.
 The URL and headers need to be provided as parameters.

 ### Class RequestObtainer
 The class executes requests to an external end-point.
 It reads the parameters of the authentication end-point from the configuration file [incentive_provider_api.conf](https://github.com/Ride2Rail/incentive-provider/blob/main/codes/incentive_provider_api.conf).
-It creates an instance of the class _AuthTokenObtainer_ that ensures the acquisition of the communication token.
+It expects an instance of the class _AuthTokenObtainer_ that ensures the acquisition of the communication token.
+The instances of _RequestObtainer_ should share a single instance of _AuthTokenObtainer_ to allow token sharing.
 The method _load_request()_ executes authentication and the request to the external service.
 The handling and logging of error situations is separated in the method _checkResponse()_.